Articles Tagged with “Inadequate Security”

 Josh was a broken man.
 Devastated from an unspeakable shooting tragedy that ravaged his family he was disillusioned from having his case turned down by Florida’s most prominent negligent security firm.
 When his personal family attorney tried to refer Josh to that other firm, he heard things like ‘impossible’, ‘a tragedy but not a case’, ‘likely to lose’, and then he heard ‘NO’.
 Those sentiments were terrible blows to Josh’s already gaping open-wounds.
 He felt completely and utterly hopeless.

-Luckily, Josh’s well-intentioned family attorney did not take ‘no’ for an answer and reached out to Tom Scolaro having heard of his tenacity and success where others have said ‘no’.
-Mr. Scolaro understood that this case was previously investigated and vetted and ultimately declined by this top negligent security firm.
+Luckily, Josh’s well-intentioned family attorney did not take ‘no’ for an answer and reached out to Leesfield & Partners after having heard of the firm’s tenacity and success.
+Where others have said ‘no,’ Leesfield & Partners understood that this case was previously investigated and vetted and ultimately declined by this top negligent security firm.
 Having litigated and tried many negligent security cases, he was not going to let another law firm’s decision affect his independent analysis.
-Mr. Scolaro saw a family man that was hurt and grieving for his loss and promised that he would take a fresh look at everything and turn over every stone.
-Despite the daunting facts, bad law and a team of expert witnesses that were sure to be hired by the biggest defense firms in the country, Mr. Scolaro had a hunch.
-On that hunch, the Leesfield Scolaro firm took on the case, immediately filed the lawsuit and began intensive litigation which lasted over a year.
-Through discovery and depositions, Mr. Scolaro was able to prove that the assailant that killed his own family never should have been allowed to live on the premises in the first place.
+Leesfield & Partners saw a family man who was hurt and grieving for his loss and promised that he would take a fresh look at everything and turn over every stone.
+Despite the daunting facts, bad law and a team of expert witnesses that were sure to be hired by the biggest defense firms in the country, Leesfield & Partners attorneys had a hunch.
+On that hunch, the Leesfield & Partners firm took on the case, immediately filed the lawsuit and began intensive litigation which lasted over a year.
+Through discovery and depositions, attorneys with the firm were able to prove that the assailant that killed his own family never should have been allowed to live on the premises in the first place.
 He successfully argued that the domestic nature of the crime, the cold-hard brutality and the assailant’s resolve to commit the heinous murder was ultimately irrelevant to the fact that he never should have been on the property in the first place.
 If he was not allowed to be on the property in the first place, he ultimately successfully proved that this incident would not have occurred.

-ts-graphic-02Mr.
-Scolaro understood why the other firm turned down the case.
-It was a nearly impossible hill to climb but his passion for justice and helping people is all that he sees in front of him.
-The entire Leesfield Scolaro team takes a personal approach to each case they are working on.
+Leesfield & Partners understood why the other firm turned down the case.
+It was a nearly impossible hill to climb.
+The entire Leesfield & Partners team takes a personal approach to each case they are working on.
 Even though we do this day in and day out, it is the client’s only case and it is their most important case.
 We take that to heart and pursue each case as though it is the only one we have.
 It is a philosophy that has served the firm and its clients well over the last five decades.

 Published on: